Search the Health Library

 An online support community exclusively for teens affected by cancer.

 Provides personalized connections that enable one-on-one support among cancer fighters, survivors and caregivers.
 Through a unique matching process, Imerman Angels partners anyone seeking cancer support with a “Mentor Angel”.
 A Mentor Angel is a cancer survivor or survivor’s caregiver who is the same age, same gender, and most importantly who has beaten the same type of cancer.
-A Mentor Angel is walking, talking, living proof, and inspiration that cancer can be beaten.
-The service is free and helps anyone touched by any type of cancer, at any cancer stage level, at any age, living anywhere in the world.

 National Cancer Institute (Adolescents & Young Adult-specific)